How to Plan the Trip to Grand Canyon West Rim Solo

 Las Vegas Hotels on a budget (under $80 per night)

-1. The South Rim and West Rim have completely different views.
+- The South Rim and the West Rim have completely different views.
 Before going to either side, make sure you pick the right one so you can fully enjoy it.
-I heard that both sides are worth visiting, so South Rim will be next for me :).
+I heard that both sides are worth visiting, so South Rim will be next for me.
 There is also a North Rim.

-8. If you want to explore Grand Canyon from the bottom, rafting is the best choice for you.
+- If you want to explore the Grand Canyon from the bottom, rafting is the best choice for you.

-12. If you want to spend a few days in the canyon, there is also an option to do camping.
+- If you want to spend a few days in the canyon, there is also an option to go camping.

 Top Tours of the Grand Canyon West Rim